Otieno100/Akan-community-website/README.md

 Commit your changes (git commit -am 'Improve feature') Push to the branch (git push origin improve-feature) Create a Pull Request

+## Behaviour Driven Development
+Displays Form For Entering Date and Gender
+INPUT: "User's Birthdate Entered"
+INPUT: "User's Gender Entered"
+OUTPUT: "Displays User's Akan Name According to Submitted Date and Gender" Displays an Error Message if Date Input Left Blank
+INPUT: ""
+OUTPUT: "Displays Error Message"
+Displays an Error Message if Gender Not Chosen
+INPUT: ""
+OUTPUT: "Display an Error Message"
+Clears Form and Reset the Message on Click
+INPUT: "Click Reset Button"
+OUTPUT: "Clears and Resets the Form"

 ## live link to the website